qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

 Sliver polygons
 ------------------

-Checks sliver polygons in a polygon layer.
+Detects sliver polygons in a polygon layer, i.e., polygons with a thinness greater than a specified value.

 The thinness is the ratio between the area of the minimum square containing the polygon and the area of the polygon itself (a square has a thinness value of 1).
 The thinness value is between 1 and +infinity.
-If a polygon has an area higher than the maximum area, it is skipped (a maximum area value of 0 means no area check).
+A maximum area can be set for limiting the checks to polygons of a lower area.
 Polygons having a thinness higher than the maximum thinness are errors.
-To fix sliver polygons, use the "Fix small polygons" algorithm.
+To fix sliver polygons, use the :ref:`qgisfixgeometryarea` algorithm.

 .. figure:: img/check_geometry_sliver_polygon.png
    :align: center